-Google Topics, a New Cookieless Advertising Alternative
+Google Topics as a Cookieless Advertising Alternative

-Yet Google isn’t trying to create one single API that will solve all when it comes to the consumer experience.
+Google isn’t trying to create one single API that will solve all problems regarding the consumer experience.
 Instead, that will come from the combination of Privacy Sandbox proposals and how well they work together.

 How Google Topics Works

 Google Topics relies on gauging consumer interests and then sharing them with advertisers.
 Instead of the browser keeping track of every user activity, Google Topics uses information from the search engine to create a profile of an individual’s interests.
 Here’s how this goes.